LINGLI97/OPST/README.md

 ```

 ## compile and run
-After installing sdsl, you may need to change the include and lib paths in Makefile to your own paths.
+After installing sdsl, you may need to change the include and lib paths in Makefile to your <span style="color: red;">OWN</span> paths.
 ```bash
 ./run.sh
 ```

 It will run on ecg_1_to_40.txt_merged20.txt ~ ecg_1_to_40.txt_merged100.txt, correpsonding to 20 to 100 MB files.